swiftlang/swift-package-manager/Documentation/Registry.md

 A client SHOULD follow the guidance of any `Retry-After` header values provided in responses to prevent overwhelming a server with retry requests.
-It is RECOMMENDED for clients to introduce randomness in their retry logic to avoid a [thundering herd effect].
+It is RECOMMENDED for clients to introduce random jitter in their retry logic to avoid a [thundering herd effect].

 ### 3.5.
 API versioning